khaidarovs/slackbot/README.md

 # Meetup Feature - Maya Hall and Jason Huang:
 - `meetup`, adds a log to the database with the meeting timestamp, location, message.
 You can enter a time in the form of "XsXmXhXd" where X are different integers.
 Meetup converts string explaination of a time to seconds.
 - `wait_message`, will stores a combination of a location, a message, and a time as a varaible into a database.
 - `in_five`, checks whether any events in the database occurs within the next five minutes.
 If so, a message will be sent after a delay.
 This command will automatically be called every five minutes while the bot is active.
+This command is currently no longer needed.

 ## Meetup Test Changes
 - We realized that the previous tests for `in_five` pulled data from the wrong location.
 The test have been adjusted to pull information from the correct location designated in our code.